Welcome to the Dahlgren Heritage Rail Trail 50 km. This race is scheduled for the first Saturday in August each year.

 You must check in at the start on Saturday morning.
 People who pick up their race number and do not check in will have their names called at the start.
 We need to keep track of everybody.
 If you drop, you must turn in your number at the next aid station.
 If you drop at Rt 218 aid, you must return your number to the Rt 605 aid station.
 We are tracking numbers at Indian Town and Wal-Mart.
 Make sure you tell them when you arrive.
 Any lost runner that does not follow these procedures will be charged for the cost of search and rescue.

-There is an 8 hour limit.
+There is an 9 hour limit.
 The course is flat.
 So if you keep moving at a 15 minute per mile pace, you will finish within the time limit.
-If you don’t make it to Wal-Mart by 10:30am, you will not make it back to the finish in 8 hours.
-This is a hard cutoff.
-Cutoffs for the return aid stations are Panorama, 11:30am, Indiantown, 12:30pm, and Comorn, 1:30pm.
+Intermediate cutoffs are Wal-Mart, 10:30am.
+Panorama, 11:45am, Indiantown, 1pm, and Comorn, 2:15pm.

 There is one at Indian Town and one at Wal-Mart.
+Porta pots will not have hand sanitizer nor a washing station.
 Make sure you go off the trail to do other business.
 Watch out for the poison ivy.